For urgent consular assistance call

 More information:

-The Vanuatu Natural Disaster Management Office has a colour-coded cyclone alert system which was updated in October 2020.
-This includes safety procedures to follow during a cyclone threat.
-You can also find this advice in the Vanuatu telephone directory.
+The Vanuatu National Disaster Management Office has a colour-coded cyclone alert system that includes safety procedures to follow during a cyclone.

 If a cyclone or tropical storm occurs: